YusufBolden/2025-RTT-23/mod6/eCommerceSystem/README.md

-# 🛒 E-Commerce Product Viewer (TypeScript + DOM Manipulation)
+# 🛒 E-Commerce Product Viewer

 ## Project Overview

-This project is a simple product listing web application that fetches product data, applies discounts and taxes, and displays the final prices in a browser interface.
-It is built using TypeScript, JavaScript, and CSS with an emphasis on clean, modular code and asynchronous data handling.
+This project is a product listing web application that fetches product data, applies discounts and taxes, and displays the final prices in a browser interface.
+It is built using TypeScript, JavaScript, HTML and CSS with an emphasis on clean, modular code and asynchronous data handling.

 ---